Should WhatsApp let you disable URL previews?

 “It’s not possible for [WhatsApp] to obtain the preview and not leak the IP address of the requester (and it’s good that they don’t do the request on behalf of the user as that would mean they get to know the content of the message which is not the case).”

-But he suggests WhatsApp could stutter these GET requests to obscure (if slightly) the moment when a user is typing a URL — i.e. rather than fetch it character by character in real-time, which does leak typing cadence and, potentially, other unintended information — say, a second URL or some words mistakenly entered after the first URL without being separated by a space.
+But he suggests WhatsApp could stutter these GET requests to obscure (if slightly) the moment when a user is typing a URL.
+Rather than fetch it character by character in real-time, which does leak typing cadence and, potentially, other unintended information — say, a second URL or some words mistakenly entered after the first URL without being separated by a space.

 He also argues WhatsApp could disable website previews by default — though a mainstream app cannot realistically function by shielding convenience-focused features from its users, given that, as a general rule, those users are unlikely to be able to ferret out such functions on their own; ergo, they need (and expect) convenience served up for them.

 And it is, after all, WhatsApp’s convenience that has helped make e2e encryption messaging accessible for so many mainstream app users.
 Which is a good thing.
 However the Facebook-owned messaging app does not currently offer any way to disable the website previews function within WhatsApp — and that does seem a shame.

 If it did offer an option, users with specific concerns — or a very high threat level — could at least choose to close off the risk of metadata leakage via a typed URL route.